The Message Pool (mpool) is the component of lotus that handles pending messages for inclusion in the chain.

 Checking for pending messages

-If messages are not deemed attractive enough by miners to be included in new blocks, they may become stuck in the message pool.
+If messages are not deemed attractive enough by storage providers to be included in new blocks, they may become stuck in the message pool.
 This is usually a consequence of the GasFeeCap being too low, for example, when the Network’s BaseFee is high.
 It can also be a consequence of the GasPremium being too low if the network is congested.

 You can check for messages currently in the pool and specifically sent by your node with: